bdilday/bdilday_blog/content/post/2018-12-22-estimating-latent-gaussian-variable-with-maximum-likelihood-of-gaussian-product-integral.md

 population = rnorm(N, mu, sigma_t)
 ```

-The noise distribution for each datum is drawn from a gamma distrbution
+The noise distribution for each datum is drawn from a gamma distribution

 ```r